ChrisWu989/cse15L-lab-reports/lab-report-3-week-3.md

 }
 ```

 * The first screenshot shown below is the base path that will appear when you first run the website.
 The code will bring you to a homepage where it shows you the string list.
-This is the first if statement in the code block above and it will check for the `"/"` path and return the string list variable `str`. in the format of `String: str`
+This is the first if statement in the code block above and it will check for the `"/"` path and return the string list variable `str`. in the format of `String: str`.
 ![Image](screenshots/searchBase.png)

 * The next three screenshots are tests for the add method for my website.
 This method is the `else if` statement in the code snippet above.
 First the code will check a `/add` path and then check for query `?s` spliting the `"="` into a parameters string array.
 The parameters string array will have 2 values with `parameters[0] = s` and `parameters[1] = the string you are added`.
 Then our original string list will add `parameters[1]` and return  that `parameters[1]` has been added.